naveen675/naveen675/README.md

 - 👋 Hi, I’m @naveen675
 - 👀 I’m interested in exploring and developing new things, may latest developed thing, If you are working in a project where you need to use excel files but you are receiving unstructured format excel files then no need to bother about this issue if you use this script.
 I have created a python script that takes excel files which are in unstructured format as input and generates a csv files in structured format by reordering columns in standard way, script available in my reporsitory
-- 🌱 I’m currently learning, how to build streaming and batch piplines using pub/sub, data flow, data proc,ETL,in google cloud using python-
+- 🌱 I’m currently working on framework,using python flask.
 - 💞️ I’m looking to collaborate with full stack development in python or Java, I had an experience of creating web pages using python and Java. for more info you can look into my
 -   Portfo's
 - 📫 reach me out to my mobile 9629607548